chimericdream/worldofpannotia.com/src/_epic_feats/trap-sense.md

 feat:
   types: ["Epic"]
   prerequisite: |
-    _search_ 25 ranks, _spot_ 25 ranks, trapfinding class ability.
+    {% skill_link search %} 25 ranks, {% skill_link spot %} 25 ranks, trapfinding class ability.
   benefit: |
-    If the character passes within 5 feet of a trap, he or she is entitled to a _search_ check to notice it as if the character was actively looking for it.
+    If the character passes within 5 feet of a trap, he or she is entitled to a {% skill_link search %} check to notice it as if the character was actively looking for it.
 ---